crunchy-devops/edb-assessment/README.md

 ansible --version # check the version number # should be the latest 2.11.5 ansible-playbook -i inventory install_docker_ubuntu.yml --limit local  # run the playbook for installing docker docker version  # check
-# close your IDE and start again for all changes take effect
+# close your IDE and start again for all changes to take effect
 cd
 cd edb-assignment
 source venv/bin/activate